(minimum time that should be allowed = 60 days for hourly positions, 90 for professional, 120 for administrative)

 - A job description is developed and/or reviewed for accuracy, completeness, and required qualifications.
 Federal, state, and occupational requirements, such as the minimum two years related work experience required of occupational faculty for Perkins funding, shall be included.

-- The director of human resources, in consultation with the position’s administrator and supervisor, determines whether to post the position, or recommend to the president the promotion or transfer of a current employee (may be governed by negotiated agreement).
+- The office of human resources, in consultation with the position’s administrator and supervisor, determines whether to post the position, or recommend to the president the promotion or transfer of a current employee (may be governed by negotiated agreement).
 Promotion or transfer may be recommended when there is a particular employee who has demonstrated interest and substantially possesses the skills, training, and attributes to perform the tasks of the position.
 The supervisor shall prepare a written statement as to the reasons for a promotion or transfer.
 Internal postings may be made when the responsible staff are confident there is a viable, interested, currently qualified, and representative pool of internal candidates, for whom the compensation levels for the position are within desired limits.
 External postings are made when there is any question about the availability of interested, qualified internal staff, and when other institutional objectives, such as potentially increasing minority representation, are desirable.

 - Applications are received for posted positions.
 Internal candidates may simply provide a letter of interest, with permission for relevant portions of their personnel file to be copied for the selection committee, and staff familiar with their performance to be contacted.
-External candidates are generally expected to provide a cover letter, resume or detailed application form, three references, and copies of required credentials.
+External candidates are generally expected to provide a cover letter, resume or detailed application form, three professional references, and copies of required credentials.

-- The function of the committee is to advise the administrator over the position, or his/her designee, which of the interviewees possesses the best combination of skills, behaviors, and values consistent with the requirements of the position and Kirtland Community College.
+- The function of the committee is to advise the administrator on the position, or his/her designee, which of the interviewees possesses the best combination of skills, behaviors, and values consistent with the requirements of the position and Kirtland Community College.
 Each member of the committee is charged to contribute, not simply defer to others.
 The position administrator, or designee, upon due consideration of the comments made, is responsible for making the final decision on which candidate shall receive the initial offer of employment.
 The director of human resources is responsible for ensuring all pertinent issues are considered and for monitoring illegal questioning or bias.

 - Schedule interviews, reserve room, arrange for any required equipment, contact selected candidates and ensure they know when and where to appear and what are general expectations.

-- If no one is selected from the initial interviews, either select further interview candidates from applicant pool, or repost in more extensive media, or consider revised description/compensation and reposting.
+- If no one is selected from the initial interviews, either select further interview candidates from the applicant pool, or repost in more extensive media, or consider revised description/compensation and reposting.

 - When a candidate is recommended for hire after interviews are completed, conduct credentials verification and reference checks.
 If a degree is required, an official transcript must be obtained for the personnel file prior to the official start date.
 If proof of licensure is required, as for certain occupational faculty under the requirements for Perkins funding, a copy of the current license must be obtained prior to the official start date.